lfrei/kafka-training/training-env-cloud.md

 For some exercises you need to login with ssh to your instance.
 You might use the web console, or login with your local shell (preferred):
 * download the ssh key `Connect ->  Download default key`
-* Login: `ssh -i LightsailDefaultKey-eu-central-1.pem -l ubuntu [ip of your instance]`
+* Login: `ssh -i LightsailDefaultKey-eu-central-1.pem -l ubuntu myVMsIP`
   * in the case password protection is enforced, create a password-protected file: `openssl rsa -aes256 -in LightsailDefaultKey-eu-central-1.pem -out myProtectedKey.pem`